Ealand History, Family Crest & Coats of Arms

 There are several possible origins for the distinguished surname Ealand.
 Firstly, it is derived from the Old English "ealand," meaning "low-lying land" or "island."
 Alternatively, it may be derived from several place names in Northern England, such as Ealand in Lincolnshire, Little Eland in Northumberland, or Elland in Yorkshire.

 Early Origins of the Ealand family

 The surname Ealand was first found in the West Riding of Yorkshire, where the surname is descended from Ilbert de Lacy, who was the tenant of the lands of Elland according to the Domesday Book of 1086.
 Some of the family were found at Whitworth in Lancashire in early times.
 "The manor [of Whitworth] was granted by 'divers donators' to the convent of Stanlow in Cheshire, in the reign of John; among these donors was Sir John de Elland, parcener of the lordship of Rochdale, who gave one moiety of the manor."

 Early History of the Ealand family

 This web page shows only a small excerpt of our Ealand research.
-Another 208 words (15 lines of text) covering the years 1379, 1484, 1542 and 1510 are included under the topic Early Ealand History in all our PDF Extended History products and printed products wherever possible.
+Another 92 words (7 lines of text) covering the years 1379, 1484, 1542 and 1510 are included under the topic Early Ealand History in all our PDF Extended History products and printed products wherever possible.

 Ealand Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Eland, Elland, Elan, Elande, Eyland, Eyeland, Egland, Eylan and many more.